-RTAs accounted for over 74.2% of the cases.
-This confirms the findings of previous studies previous studies (Onyemaechi, Onwuasoigwe, Nwankwo, Schuh and Popoola, 2014; Aderibigbe et al 2013 and Solagberu, 2005), patients further believed that the causes of injury do not always operate in isolation but are often influenced by underlying spiritual factors which serve as their root causes.
+Table 2 shows the causative factors responsible for patients' orthopaedic conditions.
+Although these factors have been identified by previous studies (Onyemaechi et al., 2014; Aderibigbe et al., 2013 and Solagberu et al., 2005), patients further believed that the causes of injury do not always operate in isolation but are often influenced by underlying spiritual factors which serve as their root causes.
 This belief is shared by both practitioners and patients alike.
 A patient's observation lent credence to this view:

 ...even in my own case, spiritual factors were responsible for the occurrence of the accident.
-You will understand if I tell you how it happened...I however believe that God knows and permits anything before it can happen to a human being.
+You will understand if I tell you how it happened...
+I however believe that God knows and permits anything before it can happen to a human being.
 (Male Patient/IDI/Asa LGA/September 7, 2014)

-The belief that spiritual factors influence health problems and their causes is generally upheld in most African societies (Owumi et al, 2013).
+The belief that spiritual factors influence health problems and their causes is generally upheld in most African societies.
 Africans believe that orthopaedic injuries are often orchestrated by enemies or 'the gods' whom they (victims) might have offended through their actions or inactions.
 Such spiritual factors often served as underlying influences for the direct causes of orthopaedic injury earlier identified by patients in table 2.

-However, the attribution of injuries to spiritual factors which may be due to cultural reasons can also be a misconception of the actual human factors (such as negligence and poor maintenance of vehicle, reckless behaviour, illiteracy and psycho-social problems) that might have been responsible for their occurrence.
-Road traffic accidents which are the leading causes of orthopaedic injuries (Aderibigbe, Agaja and Bamidele, 2013; Onyemaechi et al, 2014) often results from nonchalant attitude of motorists and pedestrians.
-These include poor maintenance of vehicles, non-compliance with traffic rules, deliberate removal and non-usage of important vehicle parts like side-mirror in the case of motor cycles are human factors which contributes to why motorcycles are the leading causes of road traffic accidents (Onyemaechi et al, 2014).
+However, the attribution of injuries to spiritual factors which may be due to cultural reasons can also be a misconception of the actual human factors responsible for their occurrence.
+These may include negligence, reckless behaviour, illiteracy and psycho-social problems.
+Road traffic accidents which are the leading causes of orthopaedic injuries (Aderibigbe et al., 2013; Onyemaechi et al., 2014) often results from nonchalant attitude of motorists and pedestrians.
+These include poor maintenance of vehicles, non-compliance with traffic rules, deliberate removal and non-usage of important vehicle parts like side-mirror in the case of motorcycles are human factors which contributes to why motorcycles are the leading causes of road traffic accidents (Onvemaechi et al., 2014).
 This is buttressed by further evidence from qualitative data:

-...whenever the cause of an accident is not understood, people attribute it to the work of their enemies...overlooking their own mistakes.
-Over-speeding, poor maintenance of vehicles can lead to brake failure, over taking at a bend or before a hill can lead to head-on collision....yet they attribute resulting accidents to God or their enemy.
-(Male TOP /IDI/ Ilorin East LGA/ September 27, 2014).
+...whenever the cause of an accident is not understood, people attribute it to the work of their enemies... overlooking their own mistakes.
+Overspeeding, poor maintenance of vehicles can lead to brake failure, overtaking at a bend or before a hill can lead to head-on collision.... yet they attribute resulting accidents to God or their enemy.
+(Male TOSP /IDI/Ilorin East LGA/ September 27, 2014)

-Such attribution accounts for 'perceived susceptibility', a major concept in HBM which is the theoretical anchor for this study.
-Orthopaedic injuries generate a considerably high level of discomfort, often leading to patients' dependence on care givers even for the most basic tasks.
+Orthopaedic injuries generate a considerably

+high level of discomfort, often leading to patients' dependence on care givers even for the most basic tasks.
 As such, orthopaedic conditions often result in patients' inability to perform social roles or carry out economic activities.
 In addition, as the illness is perceived to be influenced by spiritual factors, patients generally perceived their conditions with high level of severity and desperately desire adequately competent help.
 This is revealed in Table 3 below.